hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 * `disable_triple_des_chipers` - (Optional) Should the `TLS_RSA_WITH_3DES_EDE_CBC_SHA` cipher be disabled for alL TLS versions (1.0, 1.1 and 1.2)?
 Defaults to `false`.

 -> **info:** This maps to the `Microsoft.WindowsAzure.ApiManagement.Gateway.Security.Ciphers.TripleDes168` field

 ---

+A `virtual_network_configuration` block supports the following:

+* `subnet_id` - (Required) Specifies the resource id of the subnet to integrate the API management service with.

+---